jdchristensen/HoTT/README.md

 so that `m+1` is the successor of `m`.
 In the HoTT library, the other convention is used, so to translate between the paper and the formalization, one must change `m+n` to `n+m` everywhere.

+This version builds with Coq 8.14.0.
+It doesn't build with 8.16.1.